samz0la/NEIL/README.md

 2. As of now I believe my app is in a somewhat usable state.
 My collision detection is a little off and my explosion animation is off as well.
 When you pass a certain distance (I believe around 800) in the game the enemy only displays the first enemy.
-I currently have a red line under my draw method in my Game Panel because I'm not calling the super.class.
+I also currently have a red line under my draw method in my Game Panel because I'm not calling the super.class.
 The problem when I uncomment it out of my code is that the surface View shows the separation of the background image as it scrolls acrossed the screen.
+Another bug that I keep getting when I am testing is a "E/GraphResponse: {HttpStatus: 400, errorCode: 100, subErrorCode: 33, errorType: GraphMethodException, errorMessage: Unsupported get request.
+Object with ID '1894018027360202' does not exist, cannot be loaded due to missing permissions, or does not support this operation.
+Please read the Graph API documentation at https://developers.facebook.com/docs/graph-api}
+" I'm currently unsure how to take care of this problem but I am looking into it.
+Also When you log into fb it says you are logged in but when you go to play the game it doesn't register you as being logged in so you won't be able to continue to the game.

 3. I have currently tested it on 2 emulators.
 A Nexus 5x with API 28 running on it, and a Pixel 2 XL running API 22.
 Both run the game fine but the Pixel has somewhat of a lag on the login screen.
 The login screen is locked to portrait orientation and the